Illumina, Inc.: History

 In November 2018, Illumina proposed the acquisition of Pacific Biosciences for $8.00 per share or around $1.2 billion in total.
-In December 2019, the Federal Trade Commission sued to block the acquisition.
+In December 2019, the Federal Trade Commission (FTC) sued to block the acquisition.
 The proposed deal was abandoned on January 2, 2020, with Illumina paying Pacific a $98 million termination fee.

 In March 2021, the FTC sued to block Illumina's $7.1 billion vertical merger with Grail.
 In July 2021, the European Commission opened an in-depth investigation into the Grail acquisition by Illumina.
-Against the orders of active investigations by both the US Federal Trade Commission and the EU European Commission, Illumina publicly announced it had completed its acquisition of Grail on August 18, 2021.
+Against the orders of active investigations by both the US FTC and the EU European Commission, Illumina publicly announced it had completed its acquisition of Grail on August 18, 2021.
 The FTC urged Illumina to "unwind" the merger shortly after, and in October 2021, the European Commission ordered Illumina to keep Grail a separate company and adopted interim measures to prevent harm to competition, or face penalty payments up to 5% of their average daily turnover and/or fines up to 10% of their annual worldwide turnover under Articles 15 and 14 of the EU Merger Regulation respectively.
 In September 2022, a US administrative judge ruled against the FTC's efforts to prevent the acquisition on antitrust grounds.
+In April 2023, the FTC ordered Grail to be divested by Illumina.
+In July 2023, the European Commission imposed a €432 million ($476 million) penalty on Illumina for closing the Grail acquisition without EU approval.

-In September 2022, Illumina launched NovaSeq X and NovaSeq X Plus, which according to the company cut the cost for a full human genome sequencing to $200.
-The NovaSeq X Plus can sequence 20,000 genomes per year, compared to 7,500 per year of Illumina's previous machines.
+In September 2022, Illumina launched NovaSeq X and NovaSeq X Plus.
+The NovaSeq X Plus can sequence 20,000 genomes per year, compared to 7,500 per year of Illumina's previous machines and generate up to 16 Tb of data per run.
 The series includes redeveloped reagents, dyes, and polymerases which can be shipped at ambient temperature.

+In June 2023, deSouza resigned as CEO of Illumina, and was replaced by interim CEO Charles Dadswell, the company's general counsel.
+Also in June 2023, Hologic CEO Stephen Macmillan was named non-executive Chairman of the Board of Directors.

+In September 2023, Agilent Technologies' senior vice president Jacob Thaysen was appointed CEO.

+In October 2023, the European Commission ordered Grail to be divested from Illumina within the next twelve months.
+Illumina said it would explore a third-party sale or a capital markets transaction if it fails to win its ongoing challenge in court.
+In June 2024 Illumina has completed the spin-off of Grail, keeping only a minority stake of 14.5%.
+The 2022 appeal in the case against the European Commission has been settled in September 2024 in favour of Illumina and declaring the merger outside the Commissions jurisdiction.
+With the repealed decision Illumina concluded the fine to be void.